francisdavey/physics/planning/leibniz.md

       "what type is y" objection) — status: idea

 ## DIGRESSION
+#### Inexact variables
+- Example: s, not defined everyewhere on the plane, but each point on a curve can have s defined.
+- If we don't want to assume a base point, we have a "torsor".
+- d works fine, because we only care about subtraction.
+- Example: W. worse than s because of loops and that it can subtract as well as add.
+But this is not a problem ina  small enough neighbourhood.
+Co-germ differentials only care about small neighbourhoods.

 - [ ] Why 1-forms don't work (no access to higher derivatives), why forms really don't work (even if integrable, you can make a foliation and then convert all forms to scalars via Hodge duality and then take a d of them, but you need parametrisation for all that - is this true?
 Can it be fleshed out.
 Note: it was my original model but it may illustrate why you can't get away from the parameter).
 - [ ] Curvature via second order — hook: "what does the *next* term buy you,